daniellesloan/studyGroup/Reprothon2021/Contributors_resources/Contributing.md

 ### What will I do?
 The aim of the Reprothon is to understand the longevity and reproducibility of R code by going through queries from  [<span style="color: blue">StackOverflow</span>](https://stackoverflow.com/) to identify whether or not the accepted answer still works.
 You can find out more info about why we are doing this on the [<span style="color: blue">main Reprothon page</span>](https://aberdeenstudygroup.github.io/studyGroup/Reprothon2021/).

-On the day, you will be allocated a set of queries taken from StackOverflow.
-Your job will be to go through those queries and check whether or not the accepted answer still works.
-Once you’ve done that, you will upload your results via a Google form.
-When you finish your first allocation of queries, you will be able to request more if you’d like to keep going.
+When the Reprothon has started you will be allocated one query at a time via our website - the link will be published when the Reprothon begins.
+Your job will be to work through that query to find out whether or not the accepted answer still works.
+Once you've done that, you will upload your results via a Google Form, and you can move on to another query - you can do as many as you like!

 If you want to make your contribution to Reprothon more interactive, why not set up a team with your friends or colleagues?
 You will all still use your individual ID when submitting results but could set up a working space for you and your group to chat together as you work through your queries.
 If you don’t have a team but would like to join one, let us know by emailing aberdeenstudygroup@gmail.com and we’ll pair you with someone!